 For this recipe, you will need:

 Where to Buy the Over-Ripe Banana?

 Go to any wet market or Asian market and they will be happy to sell you these bananas.
-You will get a discount as the over-ripe banana will start to ferment and be thrown away anyway.
+You get a discount as the over-ripe banana will start to ferment and be thrown away anyway.

 It cost me only RM3 (US$0.70c) for 1kg of this over-ripe banana.
 The 1kg of brown sugar cost me another RM4 (US$0.95c).
 So in total, it cost me only RM7 (US$1.65).
-Cheap for a guaranteed beautiful blooms for your flowering plants.
+Cheap for guaranteed beautiful blooms for your flowering plants.